Are You A Quester?

 Retirement is obsolete to Questers.
 John, a professor, says; “I could retire, but choose not to because work is too much fun.
 If I wasn’t paid, I would continue to work.
 If I retire, there is only one thing left!"

 We’re all born Questers.
-However, as we grow older, societal institutions inhibit the development of Quester traits.
+However, as we grow older, societal institutions inhibit the development of Quester's traits.
 Fortunately, we retain Quester traits within and can strengthen these, if we desire.
-Sometimes, crises such as layoffs, illnesses or death of loved ones force us to come to terms with who we are and what we really want.
+Sometimes, crises such as layoffs, illnesses, or the death of loved ones force us to come to terms with who we are and what we really want.

 Nurturing the Quester Spirit

 Security is an illusion.
-To prevail beyond 2020, strengthen Quester traits.
+To prevail beyond 2020, strengthen Quester's traits.